openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 # Protocol

 In this method, the Pre-Shared Key identifier (ID_CRED_PSK) is sent in message_3.
-The ID_CRED_PSK allows retrieval of CRED_PSK, a COSE_Key compatible authentication credential that contains the external or resumption PSK.
+The ID_CRED_PSK allows retrieval of CRED_PSK, an authentication credential that contains the external or resumption PSK.
 Through this document we will refer to the Pre-Shared Key authentication method as EDHOC-PSK.

 ## Credentials

 Initiator and Responder are assumed to have a PSK (external PSK or resumption PSK) with good amount of randomness and the requirements that:

 - Only the Initiator and the Responder have access to the PSK.
-- The Responder is able to retrieve the PSK using ID_CRED_PSK.
+- The Responder is able to retrieve CRED_PSK and the PSK, using ID_CRED_PSK.

 where: